Augmentative and Alternative Communication (AAC)

 On this page:

 You may have seen someone write in a notebook to answer a question.
-Maybe you have seen people using sign language or other gestures.
-You may have seen someone push buttons on a computer that speaks for them.
+Maybe you have seen people using gestures to communicate.
+You may have seen someone point to pictures or push buttons on a computer that speaks for them.
 These are all forms of augmentative and alternative communication, or AAC.

 AAC includes all of the ways we share our ideas and feelings without talking.
 We all use forms of AAC every day.
 You use AAC when you use facial expressions or gestures instead of talking.
 You use AAC when you write a note and pass it to a friend or coworker.
 We may not realize how often we communicate without talking.